emcconne/surfagility/README.md

 Images must be .jpg and follow the convetion cat_id_#.jpg (ie. 2.jpg, 6.jpg) and must exist in the category directory.

+Use the images/tag directory for the same effect.
+Images must be .jpg and follow the convention tag_id_#.jpg (ie. 1.jpg) and mst exist in the tag directory.

+There is some custom functionality linked to the category slug "featured" that puts the latest "featured" post on the homepage.
+It is similar to the Sticky functionality but better because it links to a real category.
+So if you have a set of popular posts you can place them in this "fetaured" section.

 This theme uses Font Awesome by Dave Gandy at http://fortawesome.github.io.
 Thanks!

 The distributed default image was provided by Danny Fowler via Flickr.
 Thanks!
 To replace